 Java Authorized Licensee,

-and its product uses the licensed Oracles's implementations of the latest Java SE 7 API.
+and its product uses the licensed Oracle's implementations of the Java SE API.

 on a number of Windows and Linux platforms.